-1. If an applicant's income exceeds the income requirement of any restricted unit, Management may refer the applicant to another housing opportunity.

-Fifteen (15) PHA-Assisted Units are set aside for Chicago Housing Authority households with incomes no more than fifty (50%) percent of Area Median Income, as established by the Low Income Housing Tax Credit rules and regulations for the appropriate household size.

-An additional fifteen (15) PHA-Assisted Units are set aside for Chicago Housing Authority households with incomes between fifty (50%) percent and sixty (60%) percent of Area Median Income, as established by the Low Income Housing Tax Credit rules and regulations for the appropriate household size.
+- 1. If an applicant's income exceeds the income requirement of any restricted unit, Management may refer the applicant to another housing opportunity. - 24 ACC-Assisted Units are set aside for Chicago Housing Authority households with incomes no more than fifty percent (50%) of Area Median Income and 3 ACC-Assisted Units are set aside for Chicago Housing Authority households with incomes no more than sixty percent (60%) of Area Median Income, as established by the Low Income Housing Tax Credit Program rules and regulations for the appropriate household size. - 8 Affordable Housing Units are set aside for households with incomes no more than fifty percent (50%) of Area Median Income, as established by the Low-Income Housing Tax Credit Program rules and regulations for the appropriate household size.

-The remaining nine (9) Affordable Housing Units are set aside for households with incomes no more than sixty (60%) percent of Area Median Income, as established by the Low Income Housing Tax Credit rules and regulations for the appropriate household size.
+An additional 45 Affordable Housing Units are set aside for households with incomes no more than sixty percent (60%) of Area Median Income, as established by the Low Income Housing Tax Credit Program rules and regulations for the appropriate household size.

-2. Applicants, with the exception of applicants for PHA-Assisted Units, must have income sufficient to pay the rent plus utilities assuming that no more than thirty (30%) percent of the adjusted gross household income is used for that purpose and must satisfy the one year length of employment requirement.
+- 2. Applicants, with the exception of applicants for ACC-Assisted Units, must have income sufficient to pay the rent plus utilities and must satisfy the one-year length of employment requirement. - 3.
+Applicants will be required to pay a minimum monthly rent of fifty dollars (\$50).